DustCar/Unreal-Gaming-Programming-Notes/README.md

 Next is to set up the IAs.
 This could be done individually by creating separate *UInputAction\** variables but would become tedious with more actions.
 For better management, use a config file to hold multiple actions.
 This config file would subclass **DataAsset** and can hold as many actions as wanted.

-After creating the file, make sure to add `#include "InputAction.h"` in the header file.
+After creating the **DataAsset** file, make sure to add `#include "InputAction.h"` in the header file.
 Then add all necessary/wanted *UInputActions* as **public** members with the preferred properties of *EditDefaultsOnly* and *BlueprintReadOnly*.

-*Make sure to add the config file as a protected member of the character class, just like the IMC from earlier.*
+Then, add the config file as a protected member of the Character class, just like the IMC from earlier.

 Now we go back to the *SetupPlayerInputComponent* function to bind functions to the actions listed in the header file.
 To do so: